Rapamycin for Dogs –Benefits and Risks

 - Rapamycin improves heart function

 Amongst veterinarians, the recent study of Dr. Matt Kaeberlein at the University of Washington created quite a stir when his group did a DOG study on rapamycin and confirmed….

-- Improved cardiac function in dogs with existing heart disease,
+- Rapamycin improved cardiac function in dogs with heart disease,

-- More affection, which the group attributed to less discomfort,
+- Dogs on rapamycin were more affectionate, which the group attributed to less discomfort

-- and most importantly… NO adverse side effects during the study duration.
+- and most importantly… they found NO adverse side effects during the study duration.

 Rapamycin for Dogs — The Risks